jaemolihm/ElectronPhonon.jl/test/note_EPW.md

 self-energy is aveaged over degenerate states, so they are not affected by degeneracy.
 But, the self-energy for phonon spectral function is not averaged over degenerate states.
 So, one should compare only the q points without any degeneracy between phonon modes.

+4. For degenerate states, EPW fixes the gauge by diagonalizing a perturbation matrix (see wan2bloch.f90).
+Also, EPW averages the |g|^2 matrix element over degenerate electro bands at k and k+q in IBTE calculations (see io_transport.f90).
+So, in this Julia code, the gauge fixing is implemented.
+The averaging of g2 can be activated by passing `average_degeneracy = true` to `run_transport`.
+Also, current (2021/09/01) public version of EPW also diagonalizes the velocity matrix within the degenerate subspace.
+However, this method is inconsistent so it will be removed in EPW in the future (https://forum.epw-code.org/viewtopic.php?f=3&t=1495).
+So, the EPW reference results are created by removing the corresponding code in subroutine vmewan2bloch.